-- 15. The current interactive window provides eight pipeline recipe parameters with the aim of allowing the user to optimise the extraction for quality and S/N. Try to improve the spectrum extraction for the first LoSO, based on the parameter descriptions that follow: - reduce.extract.method The method to be used for extracting the science spectrum, and it may be set to optimal, average or linear for our purposes.
+- 15. The current interactive window provides eight pipeline recipe parameters with the aim of allowing the user to optimise the extraction for quality and S/N. Try to improve the spectrum extraction for the first DataSet, based on the parameter descriptions that follow: - reduce.extract.method The method to be used for extracting the science spectrum, and it may be set to optimal, average, or linear for our purposes.
 In most cases, the default optimal extraction is the desired method. - reduce.extract.kappa The level of sigma-clipping to be performed when rejecting pixels suspected of being contaminated by cosmic ray hits.
-The default value of 10.0 should be reduced to smaller values (down to \sim 3.0) when an extracted spectrum shows sharp emission spikes that should not be present - reduce.extract.profile The spatial profile model to be used when performing optimal extraction, and it may be set to auto, virtual, gauss or moffat for our purposes.
+The default value of 10.0 should be reduced to smaller values (down to \sim 3.0) when an extracted spectrum shows sharp emission spikes that should not be present - reduce.extract.profile The spatial profile model to be used when performing optimal extraction, and it may be set to auto, virtual, gauss, or moffat for our purposes.
 The default parameter value auto instructs the pipeline recipe to automatically decide on the type of spatial profile model to employ based on the S/N of the science spectrum.
 Sometimes it is worth testing the other spatial profiles that are available. - reduce.extract.skymethod The method for calculating the sky level may be set to one of two values; namely optimal or median.
 When set to optimal, the sky level is included in the optimal extraction model, and when set to median, the sky level is estimated via the median and subtracted from the science spectrum before extraction.
 Sometimes the non-default median option can give slightly better S/N than the default optimal option. - reduce.extract.oversample The oversampling factor to be used in the empirical spatial profile.
 When the empirical spatial profile is employed by the pipeline recipe, the oversampling factor is set by default to 5 for S/N < 200, and to 10 for S/N > 200.
 Sometimes a larger value for the oversampling factor may give a higher S/N extracted spectrum, especially for very high S/N spectra. - reduce.slitlength This parameter may be used to control the slit length used to define the spatial profile in the spectrum extraction.
 The default negative value instructs the pipeline recipe to read the slit length from the science object FITS header.
 Setting this parameter to smaller values than the slit length in the header may sometimes be useful in avoiding problems at the order edges, with the disadvantage that the maximum achievable S/N will be smaller (less pixels involved in the extraction). - reduce.objoffset This parameter may be used in conjunction with the parameter reduce.slitlength in order to extract the spectra of more than one object observed on the slit in the same science image.
-Please see the section on "Optimal Extraction" in the chapter on "Algorithms And Recipe Details" in the pipeline user manual (Larsen et al. 2010) for more details. - reduce.rebin.wavestep The rebinning step size in wavelength units for the extracted science spectrum.
-The default negative value instructs the pipeline recipe to use the optimal resolution.
-Setting this parameter to a positive value is useful for rebinning the spectrum to a lower resolution while gaining a substantial increase in S/N. Hence this parameter is more concerned with spectrum post-processing rather than extraction optimisation.
+Please see the section on "Optimal Extraction" in the chapter on "Algorithms And Recipe Details" in the pipeline user manual (Larsen et al. 2012) for more details.